 More Insights on Ads That Work for Jewelry

 This is just a summary of key insights we uncovered in our research.
 We published several other data sets for e-commerce jewelers in Sidecar’s 2021 Benchmarks Report.
-Find year-over-year growth in all the KPIs covered here and comparisons to retail averages.
+It covers results for 2019 and 2020, year-over-year growth in all the KPIs covered here, and comparisons to retail averages.